oxidecomputer/renovate-config/README.md

 Any presets that you want to enable across all repos with Renovate enabled in Oxide's GitHub organization can be added to `default.json`.
 Avoid putting any rules directly in default, instead using separate preset files for a cleaner configuration.

+## Rust configuration

+By default, the Rust configuration does not automatically create branches (instead requiring users to manually check for dependencies).
+To enable automatic branch creation, in your repository's `renovate.json`, extend from `local>oxidecomputer/renovate-config:rust/autocreate` _after_ extending from the global preset.

 ## Running post upgrade scripts

+To run post-upgrade scripts:

+1. Check in an executable script at the location `tools/renovate-post-upgrade.sh` in your repository.
+2. Ensure you're using self-hosted Renovate, and add your repository to the list in the [global config](runner/global.json).
+2. In your repository's `renovate.json`, extend from `local>oxidecomputer/renovate-config:post-upgrade`.

 ## More info